 - Peak pay or bonuses per delivery that sometimes occur during busy periods

-- Larger incentives that are sometimes offered such as a bonus for completing so many deliveries
+- Larger incentives such as challenges that pay a bonus for completing a certain number of trips.

 Doordash does not pay you for your time.